-If you have a balance in your Rollover Account, you may request a "rollover withdrawal" at any time.
-The maximum available is 100% of the portion of the account attributable to rollover contributions plus any earnings.
+You may request a "rollover withdrawal" at any time.
+The maximum available is 100% of your available rollover amounts in your Rollover Account.
 There is a minimum withdrawal amount of \$500, or the total balance, if less.

-Age 591⁄2 Withdrawals
+Age 59/2 Withdrawals

-If you are at least $59\frac{1}{2}$ , you may request an "age $59\frac{1}{2}$ withdrawal."
+If you are at least 591⁄2, you may request an "age 591⁄2 withdrawal."
 The amount withdrawn is taken from your vested accounts in the following order:

-- > After-Tax Contribution Account;
+- After-Tax Contribution Account;

-- > Rollover Account;
+- Rollover Account;

 - Profit Sharing Account;

-- > Before-Tax Contribution Account;
+- Before-Tax Contribution Account;

 - Company Contribution Account;

-- > QMAC/QNEC Account;
+- QMAC/QNEC Account;

-- > Company Fixed Contribution Account;
+- Company Fixed Contribution Account;

-- > Company Transition Contribution Account; and
+- Company Transition Contribution Account; and

-- > Company Matching Contribution Account.
+- Company Matching Contribution Account.